vardhann1313/FastAPI/README.md

 # Backend using FastAPI
 Exploring Python's Backend framework "FastAPI", Creating mini backend projects.
+FastAPI is a modern, high-performance web framework for building APIs with Python.
+It is designed for ease of use.

 ## How to get started with FastAPI
 ### Tech used